 Rheba was a member of the National Advisory Council of the San Francisco Institute on Aging, and served as president of the UW Retirement Association.
 She was named a Living Legend by the American Academy of Nursing, which in 2011 renamed its annual fund in her honor.

 Rheba's final publication, in 2001, was the book, Choices: Making a Good Move to a Retirement Community, coauthored with one of the many people she mentored.
 She continued teaching and learning at UW until her retirement in 1996.

 She taught to learn, and from her, many others learned to teach as well as practice, research and lead.
 Her profession and her chosen school are different and better places for her presence, which will be greatly missed.

 Rheba has requested that all memorial gifts in her honor be directed to the de Tornyay Center for Healthy Aging fund at the UW School of Nursing to help continue and strengthen this important work.
 Please call 206-543-3019 if you have any questions about how to donate, or send your check to the University of Washington School of Nursing, attn.
 Glory Visario, Box 357260, Seattle, WA 98195.

-A memorial service will be held Sunday, October 13, at the University of Washington HUB South Ballroom, beginning at 3pm.
-Reception to follow.
+A memorial service was held Sunday, October 13, at the University of Washington HUB South Ballroom at 3pm, celebrating Rheba's life.

 Thoughts from nursing leaders and friends: